keyes-timothy/teaching-and-vignettes/dimensionality_reduction/dimensionality_reduction.md

-reduction technique in high-dimensional cytometry data analysis, it is limited to analyzing a relatively small number of cells due to its slow computation time (which scales quadratically with the number of cells being analyzed).
-Due to this and other constraints on t-SNE’s performance, an algorithm called Uniform Manifold Approximation and Projection (UMAP) was recently developed as an alternative dimensionality reduction approach.
+reduction technique in high-dimensional cytometry data analysis, it is limited to analyzing a relatively small number of cells due to its slow computation time (which scales quadratically with the number of cells being analyzed in the most common implementations).
+Due to this and other constraints on t-SNE’s performance, an algorithm called **Uniform Manifold Approximation and Projection (UMAP)** was recently developed as an alternative dimensionality reduction approach.
 Because UMAP was so recently developed, there are limited examples of its application to the study of cancer biology specifically; however, UMAP is becoming increasingly widespread in the field of bioinformatics in general, which is why it warrants discussion here.
 UMAP has been implemented as software packages in both Python and R.

 Like t-SNE, UMAP seeks to represent the high-dimensional structure of an input data matrix in low-dimensional space such that local relationships